-The underwriter has advised us that it proposes initially to offer the shares to the public at the public offering price set forth on the cover page of this prospectus and to dealers at that price less a concession not in excess of \$ per share.
+The representative has advised us that the underwriters propose initially to offer the shares to the public at the public offering price set forth on the cover page of this prospectus and to dealers at that price less a concession not in excess of \$1.05 per share.
 After the initial offering, the public offering price, concession or any other term of the offering may be changed.

 The following table shows the public offering price, underwriting discount and proceeds before expenses to us.
-The information assumes either no exercise or full exercise by the underwriter of its option to purchase additional shares.
+The information assumes either no exercise or full exercise by the underwriters of their option to purchase additional shares.

-Per Share Without Option With Option

-Public offering price \$ \$ \$
+Total Per Share Without Option With Option Public offering price \$54.00 \$567,000,000 \$652,050,000 Underwriting discount \$1.755 \$18,427,500 \$21,191,625 Proceeds, before expensed to us \$52.245 \$548,572,500 \$630,858,375

-Underwriting discount \$ \$ \$

-Proceeds \$ \$ \$

-The expenses of the offering, not including the underwriting discount, are estimated at \$ million and are payable by NRG.
+The expenses of the offering, not including the underwriting discount, are estimated at \$1.3 million and are payable by NRG.

-We have also agreed to reimburse the underwriter for portions of their expenses in an amount up to \$30,000 as set forth in the underwriting agreement.
+We have also agreed to reimburse the underwriters for portions of their expenses in an amount up to \$30,000 as set forth in the underwriting agreement.